Maghrooni/Contexy/README.md

 ```

 ##Features !
 (Updated)

--Menu with unlimited Submenu
+- Menu with unlimited Submenu
--support icons for each item
+- support icons for each item
--define target for each link
+- define target for each link
--bind as many as contexy menu to specific elements in your page as you want !
+- bind as many as contexy menu to specific elements in your page as you want !
--new configs : width, opacity, sortable, Background
+- new configs : width, opacity, sortable, Background, font size
--cross browser
+- cross browser

 ##Usage
 in your View files , you can add a Context menu as Simple as these examples !